 The Citizens Advice Network in Scotland

-Scotland’s Citizens Advice Network empowers people in every corner of Scotland through our local bureaux and national services by providing free, confidential, impartial and independent advice.
+Scotland’s Citizens Advice Network is an essential community service that empowers people through our local bureaux and national services by providing free, confidential, and independent advice.
 We use people’s real-life experiences to influence policy and drive positive change.
 We are on the side of people in Scotland who need help, and we change lives for the better.

-The Citizens Advice network is made up of 59 local CABs, each its own independent charity, the Extra Help Unit, a group of specialist case workers dealing with energy advice, and Citizens Advice Scotland as the membership body itself.
+The Citizens Advice network is made up of 59 local Citizens Advice Bureaux, each its own independent charity, and Citizens Advice Scotland as the national charity and membership body, which includes the GB delivery of Extra Help Unit service, a group of specialist case workers supporting vulnerable energy and post consumers.
 We provide advice across over 200 locations and deliver 12 national advice projects for UK and Scottish Government including the Money Talks advice service and the Help to Claim Universal Support advice service.

 Last year the network helped nearly 180,000 people and unlocked £147million for people through things like social security payments and employment entitlements.
 Our online advice received over 5.4 million page views and our awareness raising campaigns reached millions of people.